A Serious Vein Disease That Gets Worse With Time And If Left Untreated, Can Lead To Deadly Blood Clots

 This is very dangerous because blood clots in diseased veins can result in permanent vein damage that can eventually lead to leg ulcers and wounds that do not heal.

 The most significant danger with a varicose vein blood clot is that it can travel to your lungs, causing a pulmonary embolism – which can be fatal.
 The blood clot could also travel towards your brain and cause a stroke which can leave you disabled and can even take your life.

 When looking for a vascular surgeon in Tampa that can remove your varicose veins, it is very important to choose a Board Certified Vascular Surgeon because they have had more rigorous training in vascular surgery than other vein doctors.

 You also should choose a vascular surgeon with privileges in major hospitals because they can treat you in a hospital setting if necessary.

-Here at The Vein and Vascular Institute of Tampa Bay all our vascular surgeons are Board Certified in Vascular Surgery and have privileges at major hospitals in Tampa.
+Here at The Vein and Vascular Institute of Tampa Bay our vascular surgeons are Board Certified in Vascular Surgery and have privileges at major hospitals in Tampa.

 Our vascular surgeons remove diseased veins using minimally-invasive methods that leave minimal to no scarring at all and offer very fast recovery time.